dynamiqs/dynamiqs/docs/documentation/index.md

 # Documentation

 Welcome to the dynamiqs documentation!
-This guide is an overview and explains the important features of dynamiqs, from installation and basic examples to advanced tutorials.
-Details are found in the [API reference](../python_api/index.md).
+This page will guide you through learning dynamiqs, from installation and basic examples to advanced tutorials.
+You can also find a list of available functions and classes in the [Python API](../python_api/index.md).

 ## Getting started